Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ### Goal: Manage Stories
 This condenses the following goals:
-- (Owner) Create, update, and delete stories.
+- (User) Save stories as drafts if they are not yet ready for publication.
-- (Owner) Include features like images, notes, and categories in stories.
+- (Owner) CRUD (create, read, update, and delete) content via the admin panel, e.g. approve comments, delete stories with objectionable content.
-- (Owner) Save stories as drafts if they are not yet ready for publication.
+- (Owner) Include appealing features like images, notes, and categories in stories.

-To test Create functionality, an admin follows these steps:
+To test Create functionality via the admin panel, an admin follows these steps:
 - Navigate to the Legendarium Admin area and log in as an Admin.
 - Under the "chargen" heading, in the Stories row, click or press Add.
 - Fill in the required fields of the story form, including name.
 The form shows that notes and an image can be added, but are not required.